miccu64/WorkifyApp/README.md

 * `UserDeleted` published by Auth service
 * Subscribed by ExerciseStat and Wourkout services to clean up unnecessary user data

 ---

+## 📊 Logging & Observability

+Logging across all services is handled using Serilog, a structured logging library that integrates seamlessly with the .NET ecosystem.
+Logs are written to the console and forwarded to Seq

+---